diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * A UDF must be a subclass of org.apache.hadoop.hive.ql.exec.UDF.
 * A UDF must implement at least one evaluate() method.

-The evaluate() method is not defined by an interface, since it may take an arbitrary number of arguments, of arbitrary types, and it may return a value of arbitrary type.
+`The evaluate() method is not defined by an interface`, since it may take an arbitrary number of arguments, of arbitrary types, and it may return a value of arbitrary type.
 Hive introspects the UDF to find the evaluate() method that matches the Hive function that was invoked.

 Hive actually supports Java primitives in UDFs (and a few other types, such as java.util.List and java.util.Map), so a signature like:
 ```java